sshyran/swig/README.md

     Runs a web application in an NVM isolated environment.
 Currently only supports Node.js applications which contain app.js at the root.

-  - `swig-tunnel`
-    Spins up an SSH tunnel for services.
-Looks in .swigrc for the tunnel configurations to use.

   - `swig-stub`
     Generates scaffolding for a Gilt-style web application.
 Presently limited to Node.js applications.